distantnative/panel-bar/README.md

 # Elements

 ### Standard Elements <a id="StandardElements"></a>
-The PanelBar provides several standard elements:
+The panelBar provides several standard elements:

 Name        | Description
 ----------- | ---------------------------------------------------------